Practical Introduction to Non-Linear Finite Element Analysis

 Basic theory of geometric non-linearity, GNL stress-strain definitions, FE algorithms for geometric non-linearities, Arc-length and line-search methods, Solution strategy and accuracy, Discussion of typical GNL problems.

-● Brief introduction to other advanced FE Applications
+● Brief introduction to other advanced Finite Element Applications

 A brief overview of Fracture Mechanics, Fatigue Analysis, Explicit FE codes, Buckling analysis.

 Adib Becker is Professor of Mechanical Engineering at the University of Nottingham.
-He has been teaching Finite Element courses for 25 years, and has created and taught many short courses on FEA, aimed at industry, since 1990.
-He has written two textbooks on both linear and non-linear FE analysis, and has published over 230 papers on computational mechanics.
+He has been teaching Finite Element courses for over 25 years, and has delivered many short courses on FEA, aimed at industry.
+He has written three textbooks on both linear and non-linear Finite Element analysis, and has published over 260 papers on computational mechanics.

-Prof. Becker has been involved in many NAFEMS activities, and is the Chairman of the NAFEMS Education and Training Working Group.
-He is also the Chairman of the IMechE Structural Technology and Materials Committee.
+Prof. Becker has been involved in many NAFEMS activities, and has been the Chairman of the NAFEMS Education and Training Working Group since 2006.

 Events - Cancellation Policy